By: Gabrielle Braud

 For that reason, clinics such as Patient Plus and Lake After Hours market the convenience of quick, in-and-out care, as well as flexible paying options such as discounted cash pricing as an alternative for patients with high deductibles.

-The idea of patients as consumers coupled with the increasing size of hospital groups is driving many doctors away from frenzied hospital and emergency rooms environments.
+The idea of patients as consumers coupled with the increasing size of hospital groups is driving many doctors away from the frenzied hospitals and emergency rooms environments.
 Many are finding their freedom at urgent care clinics.

 “I think health care, in general, is becoming more dominated by just a few massive corporate players, and it has lost that personal touch and approach to helping patients out,” explains Joseph Thomas, an emergency room doctor who is also working to open his own urgent care practice on Juban Road in Livingston Parish.